 Treat yourself to a stay at Zion Lodge

 Zion Lodge is right inside the canyon.
 It’s pretty fancy for a National Park trip with wifi, restaurants and comfortable beds.
 If you want a good night’s sleep before a full day of hiking then this is a good option – you’re just footsteps from some of the park’s best trails!

 Observation Point Trail

-The Observation Point Trail is a strenuous 8-mile (round trip) hike that could take between 4 to 6 hours and involves a lot of unrelenting uphill on a hard paved trail that was blasted out of the canyon walls.
+The Observation Point Trail is a strenuous 8-mile (round trip) hike that can take between 4 to 6 hours to complete.
+It also involves a lot of unrelenting uphill on a hard paved trail that was blasted out of the canyon walls.

 Secret Hike to Pine Creek Waterfall

 This hike isn’t listed on the park maps that you’ll get given when you enter.
-It’s one of the secret hikes that exist in most National Parks and at just 0.5 miles long it’s definitely doable (even if there’s a little scrambling over some rocks to be done!).
-The pool at the end are crystal clear and swimming is allowed.
+It’s one of the secret hikes that exist in most National Parks and at just 0.7 miles long it’s definitely doable (even if there’s a little scrambling over some rocks to be done!).
+The pool at the end is crystal clear and swimming is allowed.
 Just remember to check the weather as flash floods are a risk here!

 To find Pine Creek Waterfall follow the road for about 1.5 miles from the park’s South Entrance towards Canyon Junction.
 At Canyon Junction turn right towards the Zion-Mt.
 Carmel tunnel.
-The road is straight the begin with then starts to zig zag up the mountainside.
-Just at the beginning of the first zig zag is a dirt pullout with a small sign and the beginning of the Pine Creek Waterfall hike.
+The road is straight the begin with then starts to zig-zag up the mountainside.
+Just at the beginning of the first zigzag is a dirt pullout with a small sign and the beginning of the Pine Creek Waterfall hike.
 Enjoy!